VijayFalcon/FakeSight/README.md

 Upload all notebooks to Google Colab
 Place datasets in /MyDrive/ExAI/ on Google Drive
 Run ExAIFakeNewsData.ipynb to prepare the dataset
+Run ExAIAddLIAR.ipynb to merge the LIAR dataset
 Run ExAIFakeSightEnsemble.ipynb to train and save models Get a free Groq API key from console.groq.com
-Run FakeSight.ipynb — a public Gradio link will be generated
+Run FakeSightExplainer.ipynb — a public Gradio link will be generated

 ⚠️ Known Limitations